airbytehq/airbyte/docs/connector-development/cdk-python/http-streams.md

 To use caching in the parent/child relationship, perform the following steps:
 1. Turn on parent stream caching by overriding the `use_cache` property.
-2. Inherit child stream class from `HtttpSubStream` class.
+2. Inherit child stream class from `HttpSubStream` class.